-The Raiders finish their season at the Kansas City Chiefs at 1:25 p.m.
+The Raiders host the Kansas City Chiefs at 1:05 p.m.
 Sunday.
 Here’s a breakdown by position:

 The Raiders will face off against MVP candidate Patrick Mahomes for the first time.
 Mahomes threw for a career high 478 yards in a shootout loss against the Rams on Nov.
 19. Mahomes leads the NFL in touchdown passes with 37.
 Derek Carr has not thrown an interception for six straight games.
 He had his most inaccurate game of the season last week, completing 47 percent of his passes in a loss to the Ravens.

 The Chiefs will be without the fifth-leading rusher in the NFL.
 Kareem Hunt was released Friday after a video surfaced showing Hunt getting into a physical altercation with a woman in February.
 The Chiefs will turn to Spencer Ware, who has 22 carries for 124 yards and one touchdown this season.
 The Raiders will continue their three-back committee of Doug Martin, Jalen Richard and DeAndre Washington.
 They combined for 60 yards last week.
 Martin had 11 of the team’s 15 carries.

 Tyreek Hill has 1,106 yards receiving, third best in the NFL.
 He set a career high in receiving yards against the Rams with 10 catches for 215 yards.
 Seth Roberts led the Raiders in receiving last week with 54 yards.
 Roberts and Marcell Ateman were the only two wide receivers last week who were in double digits for yards.